Big Bog, Maui: Causes

 The Big Bog lies at 5400 ft, very close to the trade wind inversion layer, leading to persistent transport of moisture rich air by the northeast trade winds up the steep mountain slopes.
 These trade winds condense to form clouds and precipitation.
-Its moniker as the cloudiest place in the Hawaiian Islands is verified by the fact that its average solar radiation and potential evapotranspiration are the lowest amongst recorded locations, and relative humidity and cloud attenuation are the highest.
+Its reputation as the cloudiest place in the Hawaiian Islands is supported by its average solar radiation and potential evapotranspiration being the lowest amongst recorded locations in the state, and relative humidity and cloud attenuation the highest.